-“I have constantly been receiving the message “The last USB device you connected to this computer malfunctioned and Windows does not recognize it”, after plugging in my Canon EOS 350D to laptop via USB cable.
+“I have constantly been receiving the message “The last USB device you connected to this computer malfunctioned and Windows does not recognize it”, after plugging in my Canon EOS 350D to my laptop via USB cable.
 I have also tried to fix it with EOS software.
 But, the problem still persists.
-How do I troubleshoot this issue on Windows 10?”
+How do I troubleshoot Canon camera not recognized by Windows 10”

 How to Fix Canon Camera Not Recognized By Windows 10?